itamart/moodle-local_loginas/README.txt

 moodle-local_loginas
 ====================
-A local plugin that allows admin to add a list of loginas action links to the settings block
+A local plugin that adds a 'Login as' quick menu to the administration block.
+By configuration settings the menu can display:
+- admin restricted login-as links to particular users specified by id or username.
+- link to ajaxed course users login-as links.

 Version
 -------
-1.2.0 (2012092400)
+1.3.0 (2013103100)

 Requires:
 --------